72 hours at Camp David: Inside Biden’s lagging response to the fall of Afghanistan

 “I stand squarely behind my decision,” Biden said during his address in the East Room.
 “After 20 years, I’ve learned the hard way that there was never a good time to withdraw U.S. forces.”

-But, Biden conceded, Afghanistan fell to the Taliban in a way his team had not fully fathomed.
+But, Biden conceded, Afghanistan fell to the Taliban in a way his team had not fully expected.

 “The truth is, this did unfold more quickly than we had anticipated,” Biden continued.
 “So what’s happened?
 Afghanistan political leaders gave up and fled the country.
 The Afghan military collapsed, sometimes without trying to fight.”